Lord Mountbatten: Allegations of child sexual abuse

+In October 2022, Arthur Smyth, a former resident of Kincora, waived his anonymity to make allegations of child abuse against Mountbatten.
+The allegations form part of a civil case against state authorities responsible for the care of children in Kincora.
+Smyth claims that he was raped twice by Mountbatten in encounters facilitated by the house father of Kincora.
+In 2025, journalist Chris Moore published a book, Kincora: Britain's Shame, in which he detailed allegations by five men that Mountbatten had raped them when they were children in Kincora.

 Television appearances

-Instead of writing a memoir, Mountbatten presented a television show.
-Produced by Thames Television for ITV in 1969, a documentary consisting of 12 episodes titled The Life and Times of Lord Mountbatten retraced his life and historical events of the century.
+Instead of writing a memoir, Mountbatten presented a television series.
+Produced by Thames Television for ITV in 1969, the 12-episode documentary The Life and Times of Lord Mountbatten retraced his life and the major historical events of the century.

-On 27 April 1977, shortly before his 77th birthday, Mountbatten became the first member of the royal family to appear on the TV guest show This Is Your Life.
-In the UK, 22.22 million people tuned in to watch the programme.
+On 27 April 1977, shortly before his 77th birthday, he became the first member of the royal family to appear on the TV guest show This Is Your Life.
+In the UK, 22.22 million viewers tuned in to watch the programme.